Skip to content

 The project positions Domino’s Pizza as a model for the decentralization of the Australian Institute of Architects.

-Other models were investigated that reflected the framework of a franchise without necessarily being one.
-Cosmetic brand AESOP realises profound specificity in every store but has a ‘taxonomy of design’ relative to specific features or material that are shared across them all – while the product it sells is both limited and generic, like pizza with 3 toppings.
-A decentralised model within a complex organisation was reflected in the 2032 Queensland Olympic bid as every aspect of the event are shared across state not city.
-Childcare centres were a legislated service but were housed in an array of existing building typologies (houses, warehouses, corner shops), or existed within new builds that had the familiarity of surrounding typologies.
-Examples of architects delivering a network of a specific typology across multiple sites but with a concern for each buildings architectural character and its reflection of the network included Kerstin Thompson’s police stations and Edmond and Corrigan’s firestations.
-The provision of amenity (admittedly a bleak one) was reflected in the multiple PSO pods at train stations across Melbourne, satirically consolidated through new signage as Architecture Centres.
+Other models were investigated that reflect the framework of a franchise without necessarily being one.
+The cosmetic brand Aesop achieves profound specificity in each store but maintains a ‘taxonomy of design’ through shared features or materials—similar to how pizza with three toppings offers both limited and generic options.
+The 2032 Queensland Olympic bid exemplifies a decentralised model within a complex organisation, as every aspect of the event is distributed across the state rather than being confined to the city.
+Childcare centres, though a legislated service, were accommodated in a variety of existing building typologies (such as houses, warehouses, and corner shops) or new constructions that echo familiar typologies.
+Examples of architects creating a network of a specific typology across multiple sites, while attending to each building’s architectural character and its relation to the network, include Kerstin Thompson’s police stations and Edmond and Corrigan’s fire stations.
+The provision of amenities (albeit a bleak example) is mirrored in the multiple PSO pods at train stations across Melbourne, which have been satirically rebranded with new signage as Architecture Centres.

 The Project

-The project stands across three sites once home to a Domino’s franchise.
-Each site is given over to an architectural centre that reflects the surrounding character on the high street, in an inner-suburb, and in the city.
-The decentralisation of the AIA allows for its lease to be acknowledged by smaller collectives of architects.
-Within each enclave is held an occasion for debate and conjecture.
+The project spans three sites, each once home to a Domino’s franchise.
+Each site is repurposed into an architectural centre that reflects the character of its respective location: a high street, an inner suburb, and the city.
+The decentralisation of the AIA allows its lease to be managed by smaller collectives of architects.
+Each enclave provides an opportunity for debate and conjecture

-What happens if the building itself is a shopfront for the presentation for architecture.
+What happens if the building itself is a shopfront for the presentation of architecture?
 The tenacity of the first franchise is held in the concern for the object: an architecture gallery situated in the bigger urban fabric of Brunswick.
-The concept of a shopfront of architecture on a high street is an instrumental diagram for advocacy and the profession made-to-be-seen.
-It offers an opportunity to gather, an ‘opening of doors’ to the collective, and a performative and playful exhibit to invite people in to ‘takeaway’.
+The concept of a shopfront of architecture on the high street serves as an instrumental diagram for advocacy and the profession, made to be seen.
+It offers an opportunity to gather, an ‘opening of doors’ to the collective, and a performative and playful exhibit inviting people in to ‘take away’.

-Holding a passive relationship to what is displayed and a more obvious and tangible presence of the AIA.
-Exploring the thought that architecture is a service associated with the exploration of the city.
-A totally different condition when closed the form, as a result is amplified within its congested context and points to more of something that is centred around a pure iconography.
+Holding a passive relationship to what is displayed and a more obvious and tangible presence of the AIA, the project explores the idea that architecture is a service associated with the exploration of the city.
+This creates a totally different condition when closed.
+The form, as a result, is amplified within its congested context and points to something centred around pure iconography.

-But opened its a consideration of space not only for that object but a small forum of industry participants, a night event that shows the idea being more definitive and activity happening consequently.
-Day or night.
-Opened or closed.
+When opened, it’s a consideration of space not only for the object but also as a small forum for industry participants, a night event showing the idea as more definitive with activities happening consequently.
+Day or night, opened or closed.

-It’s a plugin interface along Sydney road acting with a concern and design sensitivity that it doesn’t look to replace rather co-exist with the memory of the existing,
+It’s a plug-in interface along Sydney Road, designed with sensitivity to coexist with the memory of the existing structure rather than replace it.

-With the original signage ‘STAWELL’ and window façade gets pushed back 2.5m to the existing apartment balcony above.
-This axonometric section shows how the architecture sits where the front condition is where the design is held whilst the back supports the performative frontage of the building in a functional sense, defined by a generic kitchenette and storage.
-There is a point within the materiality and design that considers the possibility for that front condition to adapt and change department on the enclave of architects.
+The original signage ‘STAWELL’ and window façade are pushed back 2.5 metres to the existing apartment balcony above.
+This axonometric section shows how the architecture sits where the front condition is where the design is held, while the back supports the performative frontage of the building in a functional sense, defined by a generic kitchenette and storage.
+The materiality and design consider the possibility for the front condition to adapt and change depending on the enclave of architects.

-The accessibility is made because of its front and street, which holds true back to DOMINOS as itself and its accessibility as to only ever exists as a street condition.
-The architecture is the difference.
-The architecture works hard as a series of conditions in the first few metres.
+The accessibility is ensured by its front and street orientation, reflecting back to Domino’s and its inherent accessibility as a street condition.
+The architecture makes the difference, working hard as a series of conditions in the first few metres.

 SITE 2: 142 Chapel St, St Kilda.

 There was a point in my project that attempted to view the franchise model in the territory already occupied by architects.
-The Robin Boyd designed Neptune Fishbowl ‘Fish n Chip’ shop, at first glace hyper specific and expressive, was supposed to be expanded as a franchise, the formal device of the blue sphere expanded to 10 or more sites.
-There was also the contribution of other architectural advocates, in particular the Boyd Foundation headquartered in the Robin Boyd designed Walsh Street House.
-Boyd was a constant advocate for his profession, as an architect, a public figure, writer and commentator, and the first director of the RVIA Small homes Service that sought to popularise the modern home and make it available to a broad public.
+The Robin Boyd-designed Neptune Fishbowl ‘Fish n Chip’ shop, at first glance hyper-specific and expressive, was supposed to be expanded as a franchise, with the formal device of the blue sphere replicated at 10 or more sites.
+There was also the contribution of other architectural advocates, particularly the Boyd Foundation headquartered in the Robin Boyd-designed Walsh Street House.
+Boyd was a constant advocate for his profession, serving as an architect, public figure, writer, and commentator, and the first director of the RVIA Small Homes Service that sought to popularise the modern home and make it available to a broad public.

-The project took the stance that Site 2 would be the result of learning from the first franchise site in Brunswick East, with a consideration of how the franchise is situated within the community and beyond the basis of broad architectural advocacy.
-The proposal become a space shared with the community and the contextual adjacencies, including a school.
-This space reflect the eat-in Dominos, what was present before.
-People are not only invited in, but invited and welcome to stay.
+The project took the stance that Site 2 would be the result of learning from the first franchise site in Brunswick East, with consideration of how the franchise is situated within the community and beyond the basis of broad architectural advocacy.
+The proposal becomes a space shared with the community and the contextual adjacencies, including a school.
+This space reflects the eat-in Domino’s, which was present before.
+People are not only invited in but also welcome to stay.

-The centre is turned not only to the street, but holds a central garden that is a platform for events and the focal point for the galleries that open into it, and an area for contemplation from the office spaces above.
+The centre is oriented not only to the street but also holds a central garden that serves as a platform for events and the focal point for the galleries that open into it, and an area for contemplation from the office spaces above.
 The two galleries present different opportunities to frame the consideration of their contents.
-One is farmed towards the street, while the other extends from the current art lane.
+One is framed towards the street, while the other extends from the current art lane.

 The Centre modestly frames a forum for community engagement.

-The procurement of a tower in the CBD illustrates the success of the franchise, and was an attempt to evaluate a more robust architectural outcome.
-It required the franchise to have a bigger picture than prior sites.
-This harks back to DOMINOS as certain franchises are given more money to begin with and each one operates independent, and performance is dependent on the economy around it.
-The tower, the next step in the evolution and presence of the two prior sites combined, is a a public interface the expounds its city location.
+The procurement of a tower in the CBD illustrates the success of the franchise and was an attempt to evaluate a more robust architectural outcome.
+It required the franchise to have a broader vision than the previous sites.
+This harks back to Domino’s, where certain franchises are given more money to begin with, each operating independently, with performance dependent on the economy around it.
+The tower, the next step in the evolution and presence of the two prior sites combined, serves as a public interface that highlights its city location.

 The project considered an urban billboard as a distinct condition for the presentation of architecture.
-This was imitated in the oblique position of the building against the direction of the city grid, and the distended façade that hovers above the street.
-A thinness in the application of architecture, first seen in the unfolding façade of Site 1 and emulated in the brick and mortar façade of Site 2, secures a distinctive narrow layer between window and façade that avails the profession to the public and immediate acknowledgement.
+This was reflected in the oblique positioning of the building against the direction of the city grid and the distended façade that hovers above the street.
+The thinness in the application of architecture, first seen in the unfolding façade of Site 1 and emulated in the brick-and-mortar façade of Site 2, secures a distinctive narrow layer between window and façade that makes the profession immediately visible to the public.

-The streetscape and ground condition is expanded with a small urban courtyard.
-The existing entry stair informs an intimate interior conditions, enabling passage to the neighbouring Chinese restaurant and to the emerging architects offices that neighbour it.
+The streetscape and ground condition are expanded with a small urban courtyard.
+The existing entry stair informs an intimate interior condition, enabling passage to the neighbouring Chinese restaurant and the emerging architects’ offices.

-From the laneway a glazed opening in the bluestone cobbles enables views into the gallery that sits below.
-The laneway is given a new life as public thoroughfare and informal gallery forum, a far cry from its prior existence as the ugly side of back house dominos or that 5am exit from Baroque nightclub after a big night out.
+From the laneway, a glazed opening in the bluestone cobbles enables views into the gallery below.
+The laneway is given new life as a public thoroughfare and informal gallery forum, a far cry from its prior existence as the ugly side of backhouse Domino’s or that 5 am exit from Baroque nightclub after a big night out.

-The project was held to a single ambition, positioning a community of practitioners around a very particular building as a kind of instrument and evidence of the profession.
-While the project recognised the limit of a franchise model , it was an an attempt to progress the debate on professional efficacy.
+The project was held to a single ambition: positioning a community of practitioners around a particular building as an instrument and evidence of the profession.
+While the project recognised the limits of a franchise model, it was an attempt to progress the debate on professional efficacy.

-Each site has a specific architectural concern that speaks to the building’s generosity in service of architecture, by architecture.
-The three together examine the growth of the franchise but attend to the different opportunities to advocate differently on behalf of the discipline.
-Interestingly the procurement framework emerged quickly, but it was during the testing of architectural strategies, an an examination of the the legibility of the architecture across 3 very different scales, which I found difficult.
+Each site has a specific architectural concern that speaks to the building’s generosity in the service of architecture, by architecture.
+The three sites examine the growth of the franchise but address the different opportunities to advocate on behalf of the discipline.
+Interestingly, the procurement framework emerged quickly, but it was during the testing of architectural strategies—an examination of the legibility of the architecture across three very different scales—that I found challenging.

-Early on in the process, I first attempted to have the same complete language and outcome as the first project.
-I then found success when I pursued each project through an independent response to site and then ascertain how the strategy that’s run across them works in a particular way.
+Early in the process, I attempted to have the same complete language and outcome as the first project.
+I then found success when I pursued each project through an independent response to the site and then ascertained how the overarching strategy worked in a particular way.
 It was more beneficial to use the framework to assess the outcome.

-In the end, my project does not try and solve the problem of a franchise as an exemplar for the architectural profession.
-It was an attempt to evidence how the problem could elevate the forum of design and thus elevate the profile of architects.
+My project does not solve the problem of a franchise as an exemplar for the architectural profession.
+It was an attempt to demonstrate how the problem could elevate a forum of design and thus elevate the profile of architects.

-There was some truth in giving smaller collectives of architects an opportunity to have a slice of the AIA with the occasion for debate and speculation.
-While everyone seemingly had an opinion of the AIA, my own view was towards greater advocacy, education and showcase
+There was some truth in allowing smaller collectives of architects to have a slice of the AIA with the occasion for debate and speculation.
+While everyone seemingly had an opinion of the AIA, my own view was towards greater advocacy, education, and showcase.

-But hey, if the pretty picture falls away maybe ill take a page out of f Tom Monaghan’s book, ill sell it, go back to Canberra, and start my own cult.
-True Story.*
+But hey, if the pretty picture falls away, maybe I’ll take a page out of Tom Monaghan’s book: I’ll sell it, go back to Canberra, and start my own cult.
+True story.

 *A vehement ultra-conservative Roman-Catholic, Tom Monaghan sold his share of Domino’s and funded Ave Maria Town (est. 2007) in Florida, a religious-centric planned community.